roodmichael/VancouverWeatherAnalysis/README.md

 # VancouverWeatherAnalysis

-> Note: This repository is still a WIP

-## Description
 A repository to play with Rodeo IDE and do basic analysis on Vancouver weather data.
 Primary goals are:

 1. Get familiar with Rodeo IDE